yFiLES/kth/README.md

 1. cantera collections for flame calculations.

-2. keyfi collections for dimensional reduction task and combustion visualization.
+2. keyfi collections for dimensional reduction task and combustion visualization - also see [keyfi](https://github.com/marrov/keyfi)

 ## Author
 ------------